SanoUsen/clnkr-3d-print-case/README.md

 the Top-Clnkr_Letters you can have the lettering printed in a colour of your choice.
 You will need the letters stl file for this.

 - For the plates, stl and dxf are available.
 I have created a plate for each bottom row.
+- If your are not able to get a weight, i have weight stl. to fit the sapce until you get a weight of your choice.